 Who goes there?
 Dog walkers from the Heath, and a regular smattering of familiar faces from TV.

-Why I love it: The perfect place for lunch on New Year’s Day – especially rewarding if you force yourself into a bracing walk to clear the cobwebs beforehand.
+Why I love it: The perfect place for lunch on New Year’s Day – especially rewarding if you force yourself into an invigorating walk to clear the cobwebs beforehand.

 Location: Spaniards Road, Hampstead, London NW3 7JJ